 The Lab in future plans to acquire few more equipment and software.
 Also plans to provide collaborative services for carrying out neurological research by tying up with local and national level neuro research centres and leading hospital chain in India.
 Some tie ups and contracts are already in process and will soon be communicated.

-Chief Coordinator: Prof. Sanjeev Varshney: (Marketing Area)
+Chief Coordinator: D. Israel (Marketing Area)